isabella232/templates-5/steplib/README.md

 1. Then run: `bitrise run share-this-step` to share the step (version) you specified in the `envs`
 1. Send the Pull Request, as described in the logs of `bitrise run share-this-step`

+# Abandoned Step policy

+We try to keep this Step Library up-to-date and active.
+Steps shared in this collection have to be actively maintained to receive fixes / updates when required (e.g. security issue fixes or general usability fixes).

+**If you're a Step maintainer** you're not required to accept every Pull Request sent to your Step **but you should be reachable within a reasonable timeframe**.
+If we try to contact you several times regarding an important fix/update in your Step and you refuse to answer for several weeks *we might deprecate, remove or replace your Step* in the collection.
+Abandoned Steps can be a threat for those who use it, please keep this in mind if you decide to share your Step with others!

+**If you shared a Step but you're no longer able to or you don't want to maintain it** please create a GitHub issue in this repository (https://github.com/bitrise-io/bitrise-steplib).

+**If you're a user of a Step which has critical (security or functionality) issues** please create a ticket in the Step's Issue Tracker (every Step declares the preferred way of reporting issues with the `support_url` attribute - [see](https://github.com/bitrise-io/bitrise-steplib/blob/master/steps/activate-ssh-key/3.1.0/step.yml#L15)) first.
+If you don't get a response from the Step's maintainer for an extended period (reasonably, in general, for more than a couple of weeks) please create a GitHub issue in this repository (https://github.com/bitrise-io/bitrise-steplib) and we'll try to resolve the issue, following the Abandoned Step policy. *Please be patient* and keep in mind that everyone who contribute to this collection does that with an intention to help You by providing a Step for you to use, don't be rude to Step maintainers!